katerinanavab/webdocs/docs/unit01/notes102.md

 #### Acknowledgement
 {: .no_toc }

-Content on this page is adapted from [The Odin Project](https://www.theodinproject.com/).
+Content on this page is adapted from [The Odin Project](https://www.theodinproject.com/) and most images are from [Interneting is Hard](https://internetingishard.netlify.app/).

 {: .fs-2 }